 The inputs used in measuring the fair value of cash and cash equivalents are considered to be Level 1 in accordance with the three-tier fair value hierarchy.
 The fair market values are based on period-end statements supplied by the various banks and brokers that held the majority of our funds.
 The fair value of short-term financial instruments (primarily accounts receivable, prepaid expenses, accounts payable, accrued expenses, and other current liabilities) approximate their carrying values because of their short-term nature.
-While our Notes are recorded on our consolidated balance sheets at their net carrying value of \$113.4 million as of December 31, 2015, the Notes are being traded on the bond market and their full fair value is \$144.5 million, based on their closing price on December 31, 2015, a Level 1 input.
+While our Notes are recorded on our consolidated balance sheets at their net carrying value of \$120.6 million as of December 31, 2016, the Notes are being traded on the bond market and their full fair value is \$166.4 million, based on their closing price on December 31, 2016, a Level 1 input.

-Our CVRs (Note 2) are considered to be contingent consideration and are classified as liabilities.
+Our contingent value rights ("CVRs"), which were granted coincident with our merger with BioSante and expire in June 2023, are considered to be contingent consideration and are classified as liabilities.
 As such, the CVRs were recorded as purchase consideration at their estimated fair value, using Level 3 inputs, and are marked to market each reporting period until settlement.
 The fair value of CVRs is estimated using the present value of management's projection of the expected payments pursuant to the terms of the CVR agreement, which is the primary unobservable input.
 If our projection or expected payments were to increase substantially, the value of the CVRs could increase as a result.
 The present value of the liability was calculated using a discount rate of 15%.
-We determined that the fair value of the CVRs was immaterial as of December 31, 2015 and 2014.
-We also determined that the changes in such fair value were immaterial for the years ended December 31, 2015, 2014, and the period from the date of the Merger to December 31, 2013.
+We determined that the fair value of the CVRs was immaterial as of December 31, 2016 and 2015.
+We also determined that the changes in such fair value were immaterial for the years ended December 31, 2016, 2015, and 2014.